uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

 There are over 26 [other language dictionaries](https://github.com/streetsidesoftware/cspell-dicts) available, but I'm only writing in English so I didn't need to add any others.

-Next, you can define specific words to exclude or flag.
+An important step is to define specific words to exclude or flag.
 I told `cSpell` to ignore some 11ty-specific terminology and a few common developer brands and buzzwords.

 ```js
 	words: [